Gastonm1/PyCalculator/README.md

     The program will display the result.

 ## Example

-Enter the first number: 10
+Enter the first number: 10 \n
-Enter the second number: 5
+Enter the second number: 5 \n
-Enter the operation (add, subtract, multiply, divide): multiply
+Enter the operation (add, subtract, multiply, divide): multiply \n
 Result: 50

 ## Requirements